home-assistant/home-assistant.io/source/_integrations/profiler.markdown

 [SnakeViz](https://jiffyclub.github.io/snakeviz/)
 [Gprof2dot](https://github.com/jrfonseca/gprof2dot)

-Additionally, the profile will generate a `callgrind.out` file that can be viewed with:
+Additionally, the profiler will generate a `callgrind.out` file that can be viewed with:

 [kcachegrind](https://kcachegrind.github.io/) or qcachegrind